zenuo/navicat-keygen/README.md

 ## How to use?

-> For easier offline activation, we are going to install Navicat to `home`; you can download [Screen recoding](image/Screen_recording.mp4) for references.
+> You can download [Screen recoding](image/Screen_recording.mp4) for references.

-1. Run Navicat, for initialization:
+1. Switch to the path you extracted the installation package ，Run Navicat, for initialization:

     ```bash
     cd ~/navicat121_premium_en_x64 && \